 How it Works:

-- Return your adoption agreement by August 31.
+- Return your adoption agreement.

 - Openlands will visit your front yard in September.
 We’ll look for a good sunny spot, and mark it with a small white flag.
 We’ll select a tree type that can thrive there, based on space, light, and inventory.
 We’ll ask JULIE to mark where utilities might be buried, so we can avoid them while digging.